Ferro (FER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ferro Historical Price

-According to the latest data gathered on Ferro live price page, the current price of Ferro is 0.00114368USD.
-The circulating supply of Ferro(FER) is 1.44B FER , giving it a market capitalization of $1.65M.
+According to the latest data gathered on Ferro live price page, the current price of Ferro is 0.00117222USD.
+The circulating supply of Ferro(FER) is 1.45B FER , giving it a market capitalization of $1.70M.

 The Ferro Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.